bitjson/bch-loops/readme.md

 This proposal modifies the control stack (A.K.A. `ExecStack` or `ConditionStack`) to support integer values.
 When testing for operation execution, integer values must be ignored.

-> Prior to this proposal, the control stack (A.K.A. `ExecStack` or `ConditionStack`) is conceptually represented as an array of boolean values: when a flow control operation (like `OP_IF`) is encountered, a `true` is pushed to the stack if the branch is to be executed, and `false` if not. (`OP_ELSE` toggles the top value on this stack.)
+> Prior to this proposal, the control stack (A.K.A. `ExecStack` or `ConditionStack`) is conceptually an array of boolean values: when a flow control operation (like `OP_IF`) is encountered, a `true` is pushed to the stack if the branch is to be executed, and `false` if not. (`OP_ELSE` toggles the top value on this stack.)
 Non-flow control operations are only evaluated if the top of the stack is `true`.

 ### Repeated Bytes